-- NOTES: 14.
-Some of the timing symbols in this table currently are not listed with EIA or JEDEC standards for semiconductor symbology, but are consistent with the PCI Local-Bus Specification, Revision 2.0. - 16.
-PREQ and PGNT are point-to-point signals, and have different output valid delay and input setup times than do bused signals.
+- NOTES: 13.
+Some of the timing symbols in this table are not currently listed with EIA or JEDEC standards for semiconductor symbology but are consistent with the PCI Local-Bus Specification, Revision 2.0. - 15.
+PREQ and PGNT are point-to-point signals and have different output valid delay and input setup times than do bused signals.
 PGNT has a setup time of 10 ns; PREQ has a setup time of 12 ns.
-All other signals are bused. - 17.
+All other signals are bused. - 16.
 As a requirement for frame transmission/reception, the minimum PCLK frequency varies with network speed.
-The clock can only be stopped in a low state. - 18.
+The clock can only - 17.
 Rise and fall times are specified in terms of the edge rate measured in V/ns.
 This slew rate must be met across the minimum peak-to-peak portion of the clock waveform.